Skip to main content

 Share:

-Prior to joining ML Strategies, Neal served as a legislative assistant to U.S. Senator Max Cleland (D-GA), advising him on numerous issues including appropriations, energy and environment, international relations, natural resources, and trade.
+Prior to joining ML Strategies, Neal served as a legislative assistant to US Senator Max Cleland (D-GA), where he advised on appropriations, energy and environment, trade, and foreign policy.
+His firsthand experience on Capitol Hill informs his understanding of legislative strategy and stakeholder engagement.

 Education